 It's hard to describe the level of bullshit my friend and I were carrying out those days.

-The mall itself was rather crappy, even without any food-court except a couple of junk-food cafes.
-Irrespective of this, there was a dozen of rules that could lead to a penalty in case of violation, according to our legal agreement with them.
+The mall itself was rather crappy, even without any food court except a couple of junk-food cafes.
+Irrespective of this, there were a dozen of rules that could lead to a penalty in case of violation, according to our legal agreement with them.

-The supplier was always late to arrive before 10am.
-That's why the securities didn't allow us to accept it without the mall manager permission.
-The mall manager didn't give permission without handwritten application.
+The supplier was always late to arrive before 10 am.
+That's why the securities didn't allow us to accept it without the mall manager's permission.
+The mall manager didn't give permission without a handwritten application.
 The mall manager was usually away.

-Almost every time it was a conflict with manager, securities, driver and supplier.
+Almost every time it was a conflict with the manager, securities, driver, and supplier.

 Movers.
-Supplier's drivers were usually against of being movers.
+Supplier drivers were usually against being movers.
 So, we had to carry out most of the unloading ourselves.

-After 10am we could only use backdoor.
-There were stairs, doorsteps and other things that didn't allow us to fully use carts and move the bottles from the truck to the place easily.
+After 10 am we could only use the backdoor.
+There were stairs, doorsteps, and other things that didn't allow us to fully use carts and move the bottles from the truck to the place easily.

 Truck of water.
-Full truck is about 60 bottles, 19 littres each, so it's about 1200 kilos.
+The full truck is about 60 bottles, 19 liters each, so it's about 1200 kilos.

 1200 fucking kilos that you have to unload from the truck and move to a fucking point of sales through the half of the mall.

 Timing.
-Truck of water arrived every two or three days.
+A truck of water arrived every two or three days.
 1200 fucking kilos every 2 or 3 days.

 Other activities.
 You are not just sitting still for 12 hours.
 You also perform water delivery among the shops inside the mall.
-Perfect anti-hypodynamy activity.
+Perfect anti-hyponymy activity.

 The mall therapy is a super-realistic simulator of the bottom of life that you will never forget.

-I don't wanna seem to be too snobbish, but switching from developer's more or less well paid job to some shitty mall on the outskirts of the city is a total game changer.
+I don't wanna seem to be too snobbish, but switching from a developer's more or less well-paid job to some shitty mall on the outskirts of the city is a total game changer.

 When working in IT, it's very likely that you are surrounded by well-educated and curious intellectuals.
-The most people who were working in that mall where deadly poor-paid with average daily wage of 12-20$.
+Most people who were working in that mall were deadly poor-paid with an average daily wage of 12-20$.